-Well I think it’s important, as we talk about this issue, and if it’s good for people, is it good for environment, how is this going to affect the economy, the climate; I’ve lived there for 13 years, in every one acre of the amazon, there are millions and millions of animals.
+Well I think it’s important, as we talk about this issue.
+If it’s good for people, is it good for the environment?
+How is this going to affect the economy, the climate?
+I’ve lived there for 13 years, in every one acre of the Amazon, there are millions and millions of animals.
 When I’m in these fires, which I have been, there are literally monkey’s running for their lives, jaguars, snakes and baby birds, all kinds of wildlife running from the flames or lying dead in the fields, because they literally, have nowhere to go.
 You can total up all the genocides, wars, everything humans have done to each other, and it doesn’t even come close to what we are doing to animals.

 Wow.
 That is a strong analogy.